superseriousbusiness/gotosocial/docs/admin/request_filtering_modes.md

 In allow mode, a block header filter can be used to override an existing allow filter, providing an extra level of granularity.

 A request in allow mode will only be accepted if it is EXPLICITLY ALLOWED AND NOT EXPLICITLY BLOCKED.

+!!! danger
+    Allow filtering mode is an extremely restrictive mode that will almost certainly prevent many (legitimate) clients from being able to access your instance, including yourself.
+You should only enable this mode if you know exactly what you're trying to achieve.